 If you don’t place trust in your employees and colleagues to make the right decisions, the outcome and the effects can be dire.
 Not to mention all the extra work that can occur for yourself by needing to approve every little thing.
 According to Gallup, establishing trust in the workplace is one of the factors most highly correlated with employee satisfaction and motivation.

 “The hardest thing for an entrepreneur is ceding control to other people,” Michael explains.
 “You spend so much time doing everything by yourself that it becomes second nature.
 But you can't scale a company by yourself.
 Hire people you trust and then give them the ability to make decisions.
 It's the only way you'll grow.”

-It also comes back to servant leadership, a concept to which Michael fully subscribes.
-Giving his employees the autonomy to make decisions allows them to expand their confidence, cultivate their team members, and ultimately empower everyone to improve the company any way they see fit.
+It also comes back to 'servant leadership', a concept to which Michael fully subscribes.
+Giving his employees the autonomy to make decisions allows them to expand their confidence, cultivate strong groups, and ultimately empower everyone to improve the company any way they see fit.

 “The hardest thing for an entrepreneur is ceding control to other people.
 You spend so much time doing everything by yourself that it becomes second nature.
 But you can't scale a company by yourself.
 Hire people you trust and then give them the ability to make decisions.
 It's the only way you'll grow.”

 "Don't Do Nothing" is not just a meme, it actually compels Trello team members to take action when they otherwise wouldn't.
 The effort behind Trello's theory has reduced social loafing significantly.
 It has significantly improved cross-team communication and has reduced stress for all teams within the company.
 Here are a couple of examples: